-- Unauthorised distribution is not allowed.
-Advertisers and partners may only distribute software which they are authorised to distribute.
+- Unauthorized distribution is not allowed.
+Advertisers and partners may only distribute software which they are authorized to distribute.
 Please review our Misleading Content Policy to learn more about promotion of third-party products and services.

-- Free desktop software in particular is subject to heightened controls, which may require actual proof of authorised distribution from the software publisher.
+- Free desktop software in particular is subject to heightened controls, which may require actual proof of authorized distribution from the software publisher.

 - Software that changes browsing experience must adhere to the browser’s and/or operating system’s respective supported extensibility models and policies.
 For example, software may not suppress or otherwise circumvent browser consent dialogs.

 - Users must be able to abort software installation prior to completion through a standard “close” button.
 Aborted installations must be complete, in that no traces of the software remain on the device (including discarding of any selections made prior to abort).

 - Installation programs may only present one single dialog prompt confirming user intent to abort in clear, straightforward language.